NethServer/docs/administrator-manual/en/ha.rst

 *Fencing* is the action which disconnects a node from shared storage.
-The *fence device* is a hardware device than can be used to shutdown a node using the STONITH method (Shoot The Other Node In The Head), thus cutting off the power to the failed node.
+The *fence device* is a hardware device than can be used to shutdown a node using the STONITH (Shoot The Other Node In The Head) method, thus cutting off the power to the failed node.

 See also: https://access.redhat.com/articles/28603